COOKIE NOTICE

 Mrs Beamish

 I am the DT subject lead at William Stockton.
 As a staff, we have designed our DT curriculum with our children at the heart.
+I am an advocate for teaching purposeful and engaging DT lessons where the children are able to solve problems, use a variety of taught skills and be creative.

 We have agreed on clear end points that includes the core knowledge that, we believe, the children need to achieve well in DT and use the skills that they have been taught efficiently in their everyday life.
 A broad spectrum of the DT curriculum is delivered in order to accomodate and challenge pupils of all abilities; we adapt our teaching to suit the children's needs.